• Home

 Other matters

-For anything else, you can write to me using the form below.
-Note: If you are writing to ask me for tips on how to become a writer, click here first.
+Note #2: If you are writing to ask me for tips on how to become a writer, click here first.
 PLEASE DO NOT SEND SAMPLES OF YOUR WRITING!
 I won't read them, and you will only make both of us feel bad.

 Contact Pete Hautman by email